emmachabane/emmachabane.github.io/_posts/2014-07-19-A-noisy-channel-framework-for-sentence-comprehension-in-Spanish-and-French.markdown

 alt: image-alt
 project-date: May 2023
 category: Computational Psycholinguistics
 description: Linguistic communication is no easy task, and is very often subject to noise.
+Speakers can make errors or introduce ambiguity, and our environment can introduce other sounds which might make it difficult to comprehend one another.
 ---